Making Sense

 Making Sense is the third project of the collaborative series Passages of Babel

-Thirteen award-winning poets/translators wrote a text inspired by the word
+I am immensely grateful to the thirteen award-winning poets/translators who answered the call and wrote a text inspired by the word

 sense